meelgroup/WAPS/README.md

 # WAPS-Sampler
 WAPS, Weighted And Projected Sampler, generates samples on a sampling set conforming to a weight distribution defined by a literal-weighted weight function.
-It operates by using a compiled deterministic decomposable negation normal form (d-DNNF) of a CNF.
-It expects CNF in the DIMACS format and d-DNNF in the same format as that produced by the [C2D compiler](http://reasoning.cs.ucla.edu/c2d/).
-Is is based on our paper titled "WAPS:Weighted and Projected Sampling" as published in TACAS-2019 conference.
+It takes CNF in DIMACS format and operates by compiling the CNF to deterministic decomposable negation normal form (d-DNNF).
+Is is based on our paper titled "[WAPS:Weighted and Projected Sampling](https://www.comp.nus.edu.sg/~meel/Papers/tacas19.pdf)" as published in TACAS-2019 conference.

 ## Installation
 ```bash